Will it run on your machine?

 - Weights = parameters × bytes-per-param for the quant (Q4_K_M ≈ 0.58, Q8_0 ≈ 1.06, FP16 = 2.0).
 Mixture-of-experts models keep all experts in memory, so weights use the total parameter count, not the active count.

 - KV cache = 2 × layers × KV-heads × head-dim × tokens × 2 bytes, using each model's real attention shape.
 Most modern models use grouped-query attention, which means far fewer KV-heads and a much smaller cache than the parameter count would suggest.
+Hybrid models (Qwen3.5 and 3.6 mix linear attention in; Gemma interleaves sliding-window layers) only grow a real cache in their full-attention layers, so we count just those.
+Calculators that count every layer overstate them badly.
 This assumes a 16-bit cache; quantizing the cache to 8-bit roughly halves it.

 - Runs well means it sits under 90% of usable memory.
 Runs tight means it fits with little headroom.
 CPU offload means it only fits by spilling layers into system RAM, which is much slower.